Namir7/simple-crud-api/README.md

 also you can run app in development mode (by using nodemon package) - "npm run dev"

-you can reset your data file by script "npm run reset-db" to create data file or reset if
+you can reset your data file by script "npm run reset-db" to create data file or reset it